rnestler/rnestler.github.io-source/content/articles/2016/2016-04-11_cpp_scope_guard_list.rst

 :tags: programming, C++
 :language: en
-:summary: Implementing a easy to use List of ScopeGuard
+:summary: Implementing a easy to use list of ScopeGuard

 Recently the developer of `LibrePCB <https://github.com/LibrePCB/LibrePCB>`_ asked me about a C++ pattern to undo parts of an action if an exception gets